Chewhern/BCASodium/README.md

 By combining Bouncy Castle and libsodium cryptography library, developers have now easier access to X448 and ED448.

-**For legacy message padding, kindly refer to BCASodium version 0.0.5.**
+**For legacy message padding in SecureED448, kindly refer to BCASodium version 0.0.5.**

 This is a new add-on, do expect bugs.